 Tibet is, as you're probably aware, controversially under the control of China.
 They call it the Tibet autonomous zone and require all travellers to have a permit to go there.

 The Tibetan tourism board re-opened the permit process on April 1st after a 2 month hiatus.

 You will need a standard visitor visa for China.
 Don't mention Tibet as one of your destinations in the application process - they get very sensitive about it.

 Independent travel in Tibet is not permitted and you must be a part of an authorised agent's tour (even though they can organise a "solo" tour group).

 If you intend to travel to further restricted parts of Tibet you'll need even more permits.

 The entry permit can be issued in 3 days, but allow at least 2 weeks.
-You'll need the permit before you can board a train or plane for Tibet. almost 5 years ago
+You'll need the permit before you can board a train or plane for Tibet. over 7 years ago